Russia pours in more troops and presses attack in the east

 “What they’re trying to do by positioning this, I think, is … focus people’s minds and effort by saying, ‘Look, the conflict has begun in the Donbas,’” Crump said.
 “That partly puts pressure on NATO and EU suppliers to say, ‘Guys, we’re starting to fight now.
 We need this now.’”

+President Joe Biden is expected to announce a new weapons package in the coming days that will include additional artillery and ammunition, according to a U.S. official, who was not authorized to comment publicly and spoke on the condition of anonymity.

+Canadian Prime Minister Justin Trudeau also said his country will send heavy artillery to Ukraine.
+And Dutch Prime Minister Mark Rutte told Zelensky that the Netherlands will send more heavy weapons, including armored vehicles.

-European and American arms have played a key role in enabling the outgunned Ukrainians to hold off the Russians.
-The Dutch prime minister told Zelenskyy on Tuesday that the Netherlands would send “heavier material,” including armored vehicles.
+Western arms have played a key role in enabling the outgunned Ukrainians to hold off the Russians.

 Associated Press journalists in Kharkiv said at least four people were killed and three wounded in a Russian attack on a residential area of the city.
 The attack occurred as residents attempted to maintain a sense of normalcy, with municipal workers planting spring flowers in public areas.